 Active listening really helps validate the feelings without needing to offer up a lot of advice and words of comfort, while still helping your child feel better.

-You should always validate your child’s feelings too.
+You should always validate your children’s feelings too.
 Show that you understand what they are feeling and make sure that they feel heard.
 You don’t need to agree with what is being said, but you do need to make sure that your child feels understood.

 You can also try to label the feelings your child is feeling.
 You say that they seem sad, or angry about a situation.
 This empathetic response helps recognize the hurt that lies beneath the anger.
 When labelling feelings, you should be careful to not add a judgemental tone, because that won’t help the situation in any way.